August 24 marks the passing of Louis Essen. Essen was the English physicist who is known for his precision measuring time and the speed of light.

 1888 – Rudolf Clausius died.

 Clausius was a German physicist and pioneer of thermodynamics.
 He introduced the concept of entropy and stated the second law of thermodynamics for the first time.
 He also introduced the concept of mean free path to gas kinetic theory to account for translational, rotational and vibrational movements of gas molecules.
-Together with Émile Clapeyron, he mathematically demonstrated the phase transition between two states of matter.
+Together with Émile Clapeyron, he mathematically demonstrated the phase transition between two states of matter, which is the Clausius Clapeyron equation.

 1832 – Nicolas Léonard Sadi Carnot died.